API Architecture¶

 Purpose

-The Full Calendar API exposes safe, permissioned entry points for other plugins while keeping EventCache as the single source of truth.
+The Full Calendar API exposes safe, permissioned entry points for other plugins and external systems while keeping EventCache as the single source of truth.

 Components and Ownership¶